“It is funny.”

 “He doesn’t see the funny side though, he just says, ‘You’re not getting in tonight, tomorrow, or any other day.’
 So obviously I’m confused, but I can hazard a guess as to why he won’t let me in, so I take a shot in the dark, I say to him, ‘It’s because I’m black isn’t it?’
 He just kind of chuckles and looks at me for a second, then he says, ‘No, it’s because you’re from Wexford.’”

 The crowd is dead silent — so silent you could hear a Wexford penny drop.
 They stare around at each other, shell-shocked, processing the joke that they’ve just heard.
 Was it funny?
 Should they laugh anyway?
 The vast silence seems to stretch out for an eternity.
-Then, out of the nothingness, a lone clap cuts through it.
+Then, out of the nothingness, a lone clap.

 The crowd strains their necks looking to the source of the sound: a woman has taken to her feet, clapping — slowly at first, but steadily, tears streaming down her face.
 Every time her hands connect it shakes the audience to their core, hammering at their hearts, ringing out like a church bell of truth.
 Suddenly a man behind her stands up and joins the rhythmic chorus.
 Then another, and another, until the whole audience are on their feet applauding what was now, undoubtedly, the greatest joke of all time.